maykinmedia/mozilla-django-oidc-db/docs/setup_configuration.rst

 Django Setup Configuration
 ==========================

-There is optional support for ``django-setup-configuration`` that allows you to automatically configure the OpenID Connect configuration using that package's ``setup_configuration`` command.
+There is optional support for `django-setup-configuration`_ that allows you to automatically configure the OpenID Connect configuration using that package's ``setup_configuration`` command.

-You must install the ``setupconfig`` dependency group:
+You must install the ``setup-configuration`` dependency group:

 .. _django-setup-configuration: https://pypi.org/project/django-setup-configuration/

 .. code-block:: bash

-    pip install mozilla-django-oidc-db[setupconfig]
+    pip install mozilla-django-oidc-db[setup-configuration]

 You must then define the required and any optional django settings mentioned below and